pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

 ## Integrated management of scheduled snapshot backup, log backup and compact log backup

 To accelerate downstream recovery, you can enable `CompactBackup` CR in the `BackupSchedule` CR.
-This feature periodically compresses log backup files in remote storage.
-Note that log backup compression requires log backup to be enabled first as a prerequisite.
+This feature periodically compacts log backup files in remote storage.
+Note that log backup compaction requires log backup to be enabled first as a prerequisite.
 This section extends the configuration from the previous section.

 ### Prerequisites: Prepare for a scheduled snapshot backup